bablokb/circuitpython-esp32at/doc/dev_guide.md

 wifi modules from CircuitPython.
 These are only available on builds that support wifi, i.e. for boards with an integrated modem.
-By keeping the drop-in modules compatible to the core-modules, only a minimum of special code is necessary to use them.
+By keeping the drop-in modules compatible to the core-modules, only a minimum of special code is necessary to use the replacements.

 The modules from this repo implement the communication with the co-processor in a transparent way for the developer.
 Besides the